Islandora/documentation/docs/installation/manual/preparing_a_webserver.md

 ### Add the Current User to the `www-data` Group

-Since the user we are currently logged in as is going to work quite a bit inside the Drupal directory, we want to give it group permissions to anything the `www-data` group has access to:
+Since the user we are currently logged in as is going to work quite a bit inside the Drupal directory, we want to give it group permissions to anything the `www-data` group has access to.

+**N.B.** This code block uses **backticks**, not single quotes; this is an important distinction as backticks have special meaning in `bash`.

 ```bash
 sudo usermod -a -G www-data `whoami`